matthart1983/wordpuzzle/README.md

 ## 📄 License

-This project is for educational purposes only.
-It's a clone of New York Times games and is not affiliated with or endorsed by The New York Times Company.
+This project is an original collection of word puzzle games created for educational and entertainment purposes.

 ## 🙏 Acknowledgments

-- The New York Times for creating the original games
 - The open-source community for the tools and libraries used
 - Word list from `an-array-of-english-words` package